nomemory/mockneat-site/tutorial.md

 Calling `threadLocal()`, `secure()` or `old()` will always return the same instances of `MockNeat`, so in a way the class is a "three"-ngleton (*I made up the term*).

-In most of the use-cases it's recommended to (re)use the `MockNeat.threadLocal()` object.
+In most of the use-cases, it's recommended to (re)use the `MockNeat.threadLocal()` object.
 After the instance is referenced, the library can be used like this:

 ```java
 import net.andreinc.mockneat.MockNeat;